exousiak/exousiak/README.md

 ## Yekwon Kim
-Put a dent in the universe
+Let's make a dent in the universe

 <br>